AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 . .\Configure.ps1 -TenantId $tenantId
 ```

 The `Configure.ps1` script will create the Azure AD application and update the web app's `appsettings.json` file with the details of the new application.
+You will be prompted to log in twice, once for each script.

 #### Option 3 (manual steps)